Making this fun and easy drop cloth gnome banner was a great way to start getting my decor ready for the holidays!

 - Flip your pennant over and fold the pennant over the dowel.
 Mark the dowel at 3/4-inch excess on either side of the pennant.
 Cut the dowel to this size.
 Hot glue the pennant to itself, taking care to work from the center and not using excess glue.

 - Tie the yarn onto the dowel on each side of the pennant, pushing the knot close to the pennant.
 Wrap the ends of the yarn around the dowel 3-4 times, hot gluing them in place.
-Then it's time to display your banner!
+It's time to hang your gnome banner!

 For more fun gnome crafts, visit Ruffles and Rain Boots!